D4cry0/D4cry0/README.md

 ### Life path

-- 2009 - Electronic engineering ( until 6th semester in 2012 )
+- 2009 - Electronic engineer  ( until 6th semester in 2012 )
    - Analogue Electronics
    - Digital Electronics
    - Power Electronics
-   - Microprocessors
+   - Microprocessor Architecture

-- 2013 - Computer engineering ( concluded in 2016 )
+- 2013 - Computer engineer  ( concluded in 2016 )

-- 2014 - Because of emotional and familiar problems i was unable to perform my profession and to attend all my troubles i had the only choice to start an ecommerce business  ( [www.elreino.mx](http://www.elreino.mx) ) there i work as system developer and administrator
+- 2014 - Because of emotional and familiar problems i was unable to perform my profession and to attend all my troubles and had the only choice to start an e-commerce business  ( [www.elreino.mx](http://www.elreino.mx) ), there i worked as system developer and administrator.
+Currently i'm the majority shareholder and hadn't job position in the company.

 - 2022 - Here i am, ready to finally take the path to Cybersecurity or DevOps Engineer and Embedded Sys dev 🔥